 Please read this information very carefully before making an application.

-You can apply for a Test and Trace support payment if you can demonstrate that ALL six of the following criteria apply to you.
-Your application must be received within 28 days of the first day of your self-isolation period.
+You can apply for a Test and Trace support payment if you can demonstrate all five of the following criteria.

-You will need to demonstrate that ALL five of the below criteria apply to you, click the box to see them.
+You will need to demonstrate that all five of the below criteria apply to you

 Whether you’re eligible for this support payment or not, if you need help, you can call our Spirit of Salford helpline.
 It’s been set up to help residents on the different issues they may be facing at the moment.

-You will also be asked to give information about your employment or self-employment so we can check that you cannot work from home and that you will lose income because you are self-isolating.
+You will also be asked to give information about your employment or self-employment so we can check that you cannot work from home and therefore will lose income because you are self-isolating.